Kirby's Epic Yarn: Post-release

 Kirby's Epic Yarn won GameSpy's 2010 Platforming Game of the Year award, and Giant Bomb's 2010 Best Looking Game award.
 It was the runner-up for Nintendo World Reports 2010 Wii Game of the Year award.
 At 2011 Game Developers Choice Awards, Kirby's Epic Yarn was nominated for the Innovation award.
-At 14th Annual Interactive Achievement Awards, Kirby's Epic Yarn was nominated for Family Game of the Year, Outstanding Achievement in Art Direction and Outstanding Achievement in Game Play Engineering.
+During the 14th Annual Interactive Achievement Awards, Kirby's Epic Yarn was nominated for Family Game of the Year, Outstanding Achievement in Art Direction and Outstanding Achievement in Gameplay Engineering.
 IGN ranked the game #95 in Top 100 Modern Games in 2011.

 The game was the 2nd highest-selling game from October 11 to October 17, selling 92,280 copies.
-As of April 2011, Kirby's Epic Yarn has sold 1.89 million copies worldwide.
+As of March 2011, Kirby's Epic Yarn had sold 1.59 million copies worldwide.
+It went on to reach 1.85 million copies sold worldwide.

 The Nintendo 3DS version, Kirby's Extra Epic Yarn, received positive reviews, with a score of 79 on Metacritic.
 It sold 10,000 copies within its first week in Japan, with sales being relatively slow due to the game releasing near the tail end of the handheld's lifespan.
 Criticisms were leveled at inelegantly introduced copy abilities in levels that weren't designed for them, while praise was awarded to the game for retaining the same aesthetic and charm as the original.